-Read this CMMC audit guide to learn more about CMMC compliance, levels, timelines, and how to prepare for your CMMC audit.
+Read this CMMC audit guide to learn more about CMMC compliance, levels, and how to prepare for your CMMC audit.

 What is CMMC compliance?

 CMMC, now on version 2.0, is a new certification program for all DoD contractors who work with Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
 It comprises three different levels that gauge a business’s cybersecurity hygiene from Basic to Advanced.

 Unfortunately, the DoD found too many of their contractors to be DFARS noncompliant, resulting in several data leaks and compromises in recent years.
 The new program will involve a mandatory third-party certification in the form of the CMMC Audit.

 Who needs CMMC certification?

 Any company contracted to work with the DoD that handles CUI or FCI in any capacity is required to comply with the National Institute of Standards and Technology (NIST) 800-171 regulations outlined in DFARS.
 If your business has worked with CUI or FCI in the past, the groundwork for complying with the lower levels of CMMC may already be there.

 CMMC consists of three levels of security clearance.
 If you’re a small business that handles FCI or a minimal amount of CUI, the new compliance requirements outlined in CMMC should largely match your previous DFARS obligations, which means you’re already well on your way to complying with CMMC.